 You can get a job as a political reporter by finding the right newspaper, magazine, or online journal.

 I always recommend reading as much as you can about your desired field.
-It’s important to know what the experts are saying, and it helps if you read different papers from all across the political spectrum.
+It’s important to know what the experts are saying, and it helps if you read different papers from all the political spectrum.

 The most common types of political reporters and their roles in the newsroom

 A reporter is someone who collects information about events and people to report the news.
-There are many different kinds of reporters who do very other things, but they share essential qualities like curiosity, trustworthiness, honesty.
+There are many different kinds of reporters who do very other things, but they share essential qualities like curiosity, trustworthiness, and honesty.

-How does a typical day look like for a political reporter at work?
+What does a typical day look like for a political reporter at work?

 It depends on the day, but usually, I’m researching a new article.
 One of my favorite things is interviewing politicians and discussing their views on current events.